kmcelwee/fsi-web-scraping-seminar/seminar-1/munge-json.md

 part of the research process.
 Usually when drawing data from an API, however, we can expect data to follow strict guidelines.
 We'll be focusing on removing unnecessary data and changing Twitter data from the JSON we receive to a CSV that we can open in Excel or Google Sheets.
+Shifting Twitter data from JSON to CSV can turn a gigabyte of data into a megabyte of useful data (a 1000-fold) difference.

 ## Turn JSON into CSV